ushi-/yosukeushigome-web-gatsby/src/pages/about/index.md

 ### What I do

+* Researching on emerging technologies and their implication
-* Developing future visions that are not dreamy but compelling
+* Developing future visions that are not necessarily dreamy but more compelling
-* Creating various prototypes that turn future visions into tangible experiences
+* Creating prototypes that turn future visions into tangible experiences
 * Designing interactions of new products and services

 ### News